 If you’re experiencing financial hardship and even debt settlement doesn’t sound possible, bankruptcy may be your last resort.
 Depending on the type of bankruptcy you file, you may need to place your assets under control of a bankruptcy court and agree to give up most or all of your wealth.

 This agreement may be a suitable alternative to bankruptcy.
 Why?
 Because it’s based on what you can afford – not what you owed.
 It uses part IX of the Bankruptcy Act to freeze the outstanding balance of your debts and stop any further interest, fees or charges.
-So this by far will be your best bet if none of the above options works in your favor.
+So this by far will be your best bet if none of the above options works in your favour.

 As mentioned earlier, getting a debt consolidation loan is really a great method if you want to simplify your monthly payments and minimise overall interest charges.
 However, for borrowers with poor credit, inconsistent earnings or poor spending habits, a debt consolidation loan may not be the best answer.